ahtalebi/Machine-Learning-/insurance analysis/README.md

-## General info
-This repository contains some calculations of supervised (regression and classification) and unsupervised  (apriori) learning.
+This repository features an in-depth analysis of medical insurance cost prediction.
+We've employed a range of data exploratory analysis methods to clean, impute, and prepare the data for modeling.

 ## About
 Each folder contains:
 * source code
-* data